 A new study published in the American Journal of Clinical Nutrition has found that drinking beetroot juice daily for six weeks produces significant increases in flow mediated dilation (FMD) - an important marker of cardiovascular health1.
 And this is not the first study to link beetroot juice to positive health effects.
 Beetroot juice has been associated with improved fitness, better athletic performance and even reduced altitude sickness.
 Beetroot is packed full of nitrates – substances that were once thought to be a potentially toxic part of the diet.
 However, we now know that nitrates are key for many bodily processes including blood pressure, regulation of blood flow, glucose balance, cell signalling, and even play an important role in how tissues respond to low oxygen levels.
 Nitrates are also found in high amounts in dark green leafy vegetables.
 For best results, buy organic beetroot and juice them for a daily glass of this purple elixir.
 For second best, buy a bottle of fresh beetroot juice; now stocked by most health food shops and supermarkets.

-We've found a couple of great recipes to help you get 2016 off to a good start...
+We've found a couple of great recipes to get you started...

 Beetroot and Butterbean Hummus